- What is Business Aviation?

 The entire organization must work together to fully embrace a proactive safety mindset supported by a “just culture” and evidenced by not only participation and belief in the culture, but the willingness to share safety data with fellow aviation professionals.
 This second foundation for safety highlights the need for an effective set of beliefs, values, attitudes and practices from executive management to the flight line.
-Review the Business Aviation Insider article on safety culture and safety leadership.
+Review NBAA's safety leadership resources.

 In a physically and mentally demanding environment, a clear mind and healthy body is essential to safe business aircraft operation, maintenance and management.
 Operators must address fatigue, sleep apnea, improper use of medications and many other physical and psychological aeromedical issues.
 Learn more in NBAA’s “‘Fit for Duty’ Isn’t Just for Pilots” article.